Information du profil

 You will need to have your own transport: the nearest towns of any size are both about 100 miles away; local shops and facilities are within walking distance, but there is no public transport for going further afield, and no car rental.

-We always include Workawayers on any hikes we take, and trips to places of interest in the area.
+We can include Workawayers on any hikes we take, and trips to places of interest in the area.

 We are 1.5 - 2 hours drive from Telluride ski resort and from Moab (Utah) which is the center for outdoor recreation.

-The Visitors Center (5 miles away) provides an excellent service for anyone interested in finding out more about the local area.
+The Visitor Center (5 miles away) provides an excellent service for anyone interested in finding out more about the local area.

 Three National Parks are each within 2.5 hours drive: Canyonlands, Arches and Mesa Verde.

 Accès Internet limité